d4hines/window-alm/src/rectangles.alm.md

 # Module: Rectangles

 ## Overview
-Many objects in Finsemble are rectangles.
+Many objects in Finsemble are rectangles existing on the Cartesian plane defined by the desktop.
 We'll now describe the basic properties of rectangles in ALM for use in later modules.

 ## Imports
 [Desktop](./desktop.alm.md)

 ## Sorts
 1. Rectangles

-    Rectangles exist on the Cartesian plane defined by the desktop.
     ```
     rectangles :: universe
     ```